 DO YOU HAVE A NO-FAIL BUDGET?

-Tell us how you do it!
-Do you have a written plan, or something you update regularly on the MoneyStrands app?
+Tell us how to budget for a trip!
+Do you create a budget or have a written plan?
+Is this something you update regularly on the MoneyStrands app?
 Do you work with a financial professional?
-Share your tips so we can spread the wealth!
+Share your tips on how to create a budget for a trip so we can spread the wealth!